 I immerse myself in the lives of the people I’m researching ~ often traveling to where they lived to get a better sense of their land, their communities and their lives ~ and I frequently get an instinctive insight on where to go next in the search.

 My undergraduate degree in colonial American history and English literature from the University of Michigan in Ann Arbor and my master’s degree in journalism from Northwestern University in Evanston, Ill., plus a teacher’s certification from the University of Wisconsin-Parkside in Kenosha, Wis., provide an excellent academic foundation on which to base my genealogy research.
 I know U.S. history!

-I have attended these institutes and conferences to further my education:
+I have attended these institutes, conferences, and workshops to further my education: